paragkapoorcs/pk1/automation/readme.md

 -   BigQuery and Pipeline Deploy
 -   Orchestration

-**Before Installtion** :- Setup the pre-requesites for the Automation.
+**Before Installtion**: Setup the pre-requesites for the Automation.

-**Create CDF Instance** :- Create the new instance on Cloud Data Fusion.
+**Create CDF Instance**: Create the new instance on Cloud Data Fusion.

 After creating the CDF instance we need to connect to SAP resource.